lee-zhg/app-modernization-helm-lab-iks-uy/README_pre02.md

     ```sh
     ibmcloud ks clusters
     ```
     Your Lite cluster should show up on the list.
+The cluster name should be in the format of `user###-cluster`, for example `user003-cluster`.

 5. Configure your Kubernetes client using this command.
 This will also configure your Kubernetes client for future login sessions by adding the command into your .bash_profile.
 Your cluster name should be in the format of user###-cluster.
 For example, if you have `user005`, the cluster should be `user005-cluster`.